-Third, regarding import prices, a pick-up in international commodity prices, including crude oil prices, observed from last spring through early this year is expected to push up the year-on-year rate of change in energy prices in the CPI for fiscal 2017.
+prices in the CPI for fiscal 2017, but this effect is likely to wane gradually.
 As for the impact of foreign exchange rates on consumer prices through import prices, the past yen depreciation is likely to increase upward pressure on prices, mainly in fiscal 2017.